John Lyons (trade unionist)

-Born in Hendon, Lyons was educated at St Paul's School, London.
+Born in Hendon, the son of a publican, Lyons was educated at St Paul's School, London.
 He served in the Royal Navy from 1944 until 1946, then attended Emmanuel College, Cambridge, where he studied economics.
 Following a year doing market research for the Vacuum Oil Company, he briefly worked in the research department of the British Army.

-In 1952, Lyons worked for the Post Office Engineering Union, then in 1957 was appointed as assistant general secretary of the Institution of Professional Civil Servants.
+In 1952, Lyons began working for the Post Office Engineering Union, then in 1957 was appointed as assistant general secretary of the Institution of Professional Civil Servants.
 In 1973, he moved to the Electrical Power Engineers' Association (EPEA), where he was appointed as general secretary.
 Lyons was involved in arranging a series of mergers which formed the Engineers' and Managers' Association, serving as its general secretary, while remaining secretary of its EPEA section.